Thattekad Bird Sanctuary: Species

 The Idamalayar forest is located about 15 km from Thattekkad Bird Sanctuary.
 There is a large evergreen forest to the east and south-east of the Idamalayar Dam, extending from Malakkappara to as far as Rajamala.
 The mountain hawk eagles are found in this forest.
-Other birds in this forest include dark-fronted babbler, brown-cheeked fulvetta, brown-backed and white-rumped needletails, and emerald green pigeons.
+Other birds in this forest include dark-fronted babbler, brown-cheeked fulvetta, brown-backed and white-rumped needletails, and Asian emerald doves.